protonemedia/laravel-splade-docs/customization.md

 # Customization

-Every piece of styling is located in Blade templates, so you never have to customize Vue components.
+You can find every bit of styling in Blade templates, so you never have to customize Vue components.
 You may publish the Blade templates using the `vendor:publish` Artisan command:

 ```bash
 php artisan vendor:publish --provider="ProtoneMedia\Splade\ServiceProvider"